-If you’re looking for a card that rewards spending at places like supermarkets or gas stations, you may want to consider the Blue Cash Preferred® Card from American Express.
+If you’re looking for a card that rewards spending at places like U.S. supermarkets or U.S. gas stations, you may want to consider the Blue Cash Preferred® Card from American Express.

-This $95 annual fee card ($0 intro annual fee for the first year) can earn you up to 6% cash back on groceries, up to $6,000 in annual purchases (then 1%), and streaming services.
-It also can earn you 3% back on gas purchases and other types of transit expenses.
+This $95 annual fee card ($0 intro annual fee for the first year) can earn you up to 6% cash back at U.S. supermarkets, up to $6,000 in annual purchases (then 1%), and select U.S. streaming subscriptions.
+It also can earn you 3% back at U.S. gas stations and on other types of transit expenses.

-Its welcome bonus offer gives you the opportunity to earn a $350 statement credit when you spend at least $3,000 within the first six months of card membership.
-And it has an intro 0% APR period.
+Its welcome bonus offer gives you the opportunity to earn a $250 statement credit after you spend $3,000 in purchases on your new card within the first 6 months of card membership.
 Terms apply.

 If you’re more of a traveler, you may prefer to indulge with the Platinum Card® from American Express.

 This card carries a hefty $695 annual fee, so the military waiver would be particularly helpful here.
-And it comes with travel-related perks that can have plenty of value for the avid traveler.
+And it comes with travel-related perks that can have plenty of value for the avid traveler (see rates and fees).